ZenNotes

 Overview

-ZenNotes is a keyboard-first, Markdown-first desktop notes app.
+ZenNotes is a keyboard-first, Markdown-first notes app.
+It ships from one shared core as a native Electron desktop app and as a self-hosted web app backed by a Go server, with a planned hosted mode on the same stack.
 Your notes stay as plain .md files in a vault you own.
 Modal editing, Vim motions, split panes, preview, and a bundled MCP server are all first-class.

 This page is a live copy of the built-in manual.
 Press :h or open Help from the sidebar footer to browse the same content inside the app.